Interpreting effective energy barriers to membrane permeation in terms of a heterogeneous energy landscape: Additional Derivations

-\underline{Derivation of the permeability with distributions of barriers, jumps, and paths} \\ To construct our framework, we start with the main assumptions of Eyring's multibarrier kinetic model, and then relax some of these assumptions.
-Their assumptions were: \begin{enumerate} \item steady state flux can be represented by point-to-point molecular jumps between locally equilibrated states, \item membrane transport is one-dimensional in the solution-membrane-solution framework, \item an aqueous solution is diffusing through the membrane, and membrane diffusion is the primary hindrance to transport, \item the transmission coefficient is one for all rate constants, \item the free energy barriers within the membrane are a series of equal free energy barriers, and \item the jump lengths between local barriers are equal. \end{enumerate}
+To construct our framework, we start with the main assumptions of Eyring's multibarrier kinetic model applied to the solution-membrane-solution scenario, and then relax some of these assumptions.
+Their assumptions were: \begin{enumerate} \item steady state flux can be represented by point-to-point molecular jumps between locally equilibrated states, \item membrane transport is one-dimensional, \item all solution jumps have equal rate constants and jump lengths, \item an aqueous solution is diffusing through the membrane, and membrane diffusion is the primary hindrance to transport, \item the transmission coefficient is one for all rate constants, \item the free energy barriers within the membrane are a series of equal free energy barriers, and \item the jump lengths between local barriers are equal. \end{enumerate}

-We start with Eq.~\ref{eq:SM_flux2}~\cite{zwolinski_diffusion_1949} and relax the assumptions that the free energy barriers within the membrane are a series of equal free energy barriers and the jump lengths between local barriers are equal.
+We start with Eq.~\ref{eq:SM_flux2} in the same way as Zwolinski et al.~\cite{zwolinski_diffusion_1949}, but we do not apply the assumptions that the free energy barriers within the membrane are a series of equal free energy barriers and the jump lengths between local barriers are equal.